 Outcomes

-Your ultimate goal for the site might be to generate more leads, to get more direct sales, to provide online information that saves people phoning you, or maybe to create an online resource that didn't previously exist.
+Your ultimate goal for the project might be to generate more leads, to get more direct sales, to provide online information that saves people phoning you, or maybe to create an online resource that didn't previously exist.

 Whatever your goals are with this site, your digital agency will need to know before they can start understanding what your project needs.